 TECHNICAL REQUIREMENTS, OUTSIDE WORK, GROUP ASSIGNMENTS

-All sessions will take place in Zoom and we hope by now, you are an expert.
+Our online program will take place on Zoom and we hope by now you are an expert.
 Participants are free to use desktop, laptop, tablet and/or smart phones for any and all sessions.
-All of CPD's training modules are recorded for future use and by submitting the application, you consent to be recorded.
-You will need to set-up free accounts for various websites, platforms, and digital content creation sites.
-Please connect with your respective IT Departments to ensure internet connectivity and stability and access to web-based programs where you can create content and analyze data.
+All of CPD's training modules are recorded for future use, and by submitting the application you consent to be recorded.
+You will need to set up free accounts for various websites, platforms and digital content creation sites.
+Please connect with your respective IT departments to ensure internet connectivity, stability and access to web-based programs where you can create content and analyze data.

-There may be pre-session videos and/or readings that you should complete prior to the module.
+There may be pre-session videos and/or readings that you should complete prior to the modules.
 Additionally, there may be time for post-session work with your group and campaign assignments.
 Please plan accordingly.

 A hallmark of CPD’s professional education is to curate real-time campaigns to work on.
-These are diverse projects and initiatives which cross over topical areas, geographical regions, and functional activities.
-Make sure you follow the campaign template which will be included in your acceptance materials.
+These are diverse projects and initiatives that cross over topical areas, geographical regions and functional activities.
+Make sure you follow the campaign template, which will be included in your acceptance materials.

 CERTIFICATE OF COMPLETION